jarrodtaylor/jarrodtaylor.github.io/.alternator/style-guide.md

 <h2 id="shortcuts">Shortcuts</h2>

-Encoded pages as UTF–8 to use these characters directly;
+Encode pages as UTF–8 to use these characters directly;
 no need for HTML decimals.

 `<meta charset="utf-8">`